Eligibility for SAT Exam

 - Driver’s license

-As far as grades or marks are concerned, there is no defined minimum percentage that you need to secure for eligibility for SAT exam.
-However, colleges do consider your school grades in addition to your SAT scores and other criteria.
+As far as grades or marks are concerned, there is no defined minimum percentage that you need to secure for eligibility for the exam.
+However, colleges do consider your school grades in addition to your exam scores and other criteria.
 Thus, you must ensure that you work hard to achieve good grades at school to have an advantage over other applicants.